antoinebelley/Phys_359/Lab3_Alpha/LabBook.md

 * **14:37**: Saverio disappeared.
 We have to wait for him in order to create our Pb source.
 Hence, we use the Am source again to save a data of the spectrum which we will fit will gaussian peaks in order to be more precise.

+* **14:53**: Finally we will let the calibration spectrum run overnight.
+For the pressure varying measurements, we start by looking at the effect of changing the pressur on the Am peak roughly through the pressure range.
+To let air in the chamber, close the vacuum valve and tweak (shortly open) the down valve.

+* **15:15**: we start recording the data.
+At each pressure we save a spectrum on the desktop with name Am241_(Pressure)mB.
+We make 20 mB jumps between each measurement.
+* **15:50**: We did 20 mb jumps from 0 to 120 mB.
+Now following Dominic's idea, we get rid of the bias and in one run, we record multiple peaks at different pressures.
+The peaks move to the left on the spectrum.
+From left to right, the peaks are taken at pressure : pressure (mB)
+	120
+	200
+	310
+	400
+	500 -> no more detection.

+* **16:00**: We now know that at 500 mB (no bias), we lose the signal.
+We will take other pressure varying data later knowing that!

+* We put back the low pressure in the tank and let a spectrum measurement run overnight (until friday).